DanJCS/commonground/README.md

 - **Study Network Influence** by generating or loading various network structures (e.g., power-law cluster graphs).
 - **Benchmark** different ABM parameters (like agent rationality, network connectivity, memory decay, etc.) and see their effects on emergent outcomes.
 In particular, we are interested in the gamma and epsilon parameters.

-### Immediate tasks:

-- To determine a stable hyperparameter values (mcs and ms) for HDBSCAN
-- Use HDBSCAN to partition the agents to clusters that share a common ground
-- Visualise the partitioned network using Pyvis.
-Colour-code different clusters and study where/how many clusters occur
-- Conduct analyses to study how well-separated the clusters are.

 ---

 ## Repository Structure